YoussefElsafi/Advanced-AI-Discord-Bot-BatchBot/README.md

 BatchBot is a cutting-edge Discord bot powered by advanced AI models from **Google Gemini** and **Hugging Face**, designed to elevate your server experience with a futuristic, neon-infused aesthetic.
 Engage in natural conversations, analyze and generate images, get YouTube summaries, perform web searches, and much more – all for free!

+> ❌ Disclaimer!!!
+> Image and file analysis are not working, may be due to the new change of google's google.generativeai library, but we are actively working on a fix.

 ---

 ## **Videos**